 I accept you for whoever you are, whoever your family is.
 I want to capture your personalities and quirks just the way they are.

 Wrangling kids to a photo session is hard enough work, so I never want my clients to stress over good behavior or perfect smiles during our session.
 It's my job to make sure they're comfortable with me and having fun.
 I'm always up for the challenge of making your sweet kiddos feel like my camera isn't even there.

 7. Take it from past clients.

 I've been blessed with some of the best clients out there!
 So many have taken the time to share very kind reviews of their experience with me.
 See them here.

-Laura Richards is a natural-light family, newborn and maternity photographer in Roanoke, Virginia.
+Laura Richards is a natural-light family, newborn and maternity photographer in Charlottesville, Virginia.
 She specializes in turning her clients' images into heirloom-worthy albums, wall art, folios and fine art prints.
 Learn more about the LRP Experience.

 I think photographers talk a lot about the physical ways to prepare for a session (what to bring, how to coordinate outfits, the perfect locations) and forget about the self-care part.
 So this post is me remembering that!